 They also may signify a serious underlying vein condition.
-You don’t have to take risks with your health or be embarrassed about the bulging veins; professional help is nearby if you live or work in NYC.
-One effective treatment your specialist at the New York vein treatment center uses is called ambulatory phlebotomy.
+You don’t have to take risks with your health or be embarrassed about the bulging veins; professional help is nearby if you live or work in northern New Jersey.
+One effective treatment your specialist at the Varicose Vein Center of New Jersey uses is called ambulatory phlebotomy.
 You can have the painful veins removed right in your vein doctor’s office and be back to your normal activities within days.
 And all visible signs that you ever had varicose veins are gone in just a few months.
 Call today!

 Ambulatory phlebotomy is a method of removing varicose veins through small incisions in the skin.
 Varicose veins are bulging, twisted veins that are dark purple or blue in color and most often appear on your legs, ankles or feet.
 They occur when damaged valves in the veins allow blood to leak backward toward the lower extremities rather than being routed back to the heart.

-In NYC, Dr. Dmitry Gorelik specializes in the phlebotomy procedure, as well as treatment for other venous conditions ranging from spider veins to venous insufficiency.
-Look for this kind of expertise when choosing a vein specialist because of the extensive training it takes to effectively treat vein disorders.
+In northern NJ, Dr. Dmitry Gorelik specializes in the phlebotomy procedure, as well as treatment for other venous conditions ranging from spider veins to venous insufficiency.
+Look for this kind of expertise when choosing specialist because of the extensive training it takes to effectively treat vein disorders.

-Additionally, your NYC vein doctor may consider ambulatory phlebotomy procedure if other treatment methods, such as sclerotherapy for varicose veins, have been unsuccessful.
+Additionally, your NJ vein doctor may consider ambulatory phlebotomy if other treatment methods, such as sclerotherapy for varicose veins, have been unsuccessful.
 Ambulatory phlebotomy, also called micro-phlebectomy or stab phlebectomy, is sometimes done along with other procedures, such as laser treatment.

 If you have other cosmetic concerns, such as spider veins, your doctor may recommend laser therapy or sclerotherapy.
 If you have any type of infection, a bleeding disorder or another serious health condition, ambulatory phlebotomy may not be right for you.
-In this case, your best-rated vein specialist Manhattan recommends other possible options for vein treatment.
+In this case, your vein doctor recommends other possible options for vein treatment.

 An ambulatory phlebectomy procedure usually takes an hour or less.
 Stitches aren’t needed, and once the targeted veins have been removed, your leg is wrapped in a compression bandage.
 You need to wear compression stockings for a week or more after the procedure is complete to help prevent the development of new varicose veins.

-Ambulatory phlebectomy for varicose veins improves the appearance of your skin after you’ve had this treatment.
+Ambulatory phlebectomy improves the appearance of your skin after you’ve had this treatment.
 Clearer skin can raise your self-esteem if you’ve been feeling self-conscious about the unsightly appearance of your veins.
 The final results typically take a few weeks to appear.

 If you have varicose veins and are troubled by the way they look or feel, have them evaluated by an expert in the field.
 Dr. Dmitry Gorelik can determine if ambulatory phlebectomy is right for you.
-Do not waste your time on searching for “the best quality phlebotomy near me” and contact the Varicose Vein Center of New York City — with locations in Parsippany, Old Bridge and Sayreville — for an appointment and evaluation.
+Contact the Varicose Vein Center of New Jersey — with locations in Parsippany, Old Bridge and Sayreville — for an appointment and evaluation.